 Lubbock is home to the first cultural arts district recognized by the state of Texas.
 Visit the privately owned Charles Adams Studio Project, a non-profit with a mission to showcase artists in an inclusive environment.

 This space is beneficial for working artists, curators, galleries and students.
 They collaborate with live-work studios, restaurants and shops to remain open during the monthly First Friday Art Trail.
-Visitors can connect with artists while enjoying beverages and food during this lively evening event.
+Visitors can connect with artists while enjoying food and beverages at this lively evening event.

 Other visual and performing art centers include outdoor art on walls and buildings and the Louise Hopkins Underwood Center for the Arts (LHUCA).
 This driving force behind the downtown revitalization plan uses the arts to stimulate economic development.